PlebeianTech/plebeian-market/README.md

 ```settle-btc-payments``` - monitors on-chain payments that are "pending" in our database and looks up the corresponding transactions in the mempool or on-chain

 ```process-notifications``` - sends notifications

+## Non-standard nip-15 extension

+In order to have Stall chats, we fake a Nostr channel creation (kind = 40) but don't send the event to the network.
+In this way, we're able to have chat rooms without polluting the chat room list in the clients.
+So if you want to use this chat room in your client, you'll have to copy the channel id manually instead of searching for it.

+Give a look to the `getChannelIdForStall` function to know how we're generating the Channel id.